madoos/decogger/README.md

 ## Motivation

-Normally when we have to get logs to report the status of the applications we have to mess up many functions adding code logs.
+Normally when we have to get logs to report the application status we have to mess up many functions adding code logs.

-That makes it more difficult to test and change the dependency of the logger because we have to look for it manually in all the code.
+That makes it more difficult to test and change the logger dependency because we have to look for it manually in all the code.

 ```javascript
 // in user.js